Monotonicity and Competitive Equilibrium in Cake-cutting: Competitive Equilibrium from Equal Incomes

-Define the \emph{s-CEEI division rule} as the rule that selects all allocations $X$ for which $(X,P_X)$ is a s-CEEI. \begin{corollary} The s-CEEI division rule is essentially-single-valued. \end{corollary} \begin{proof} By Corollary \ref{ceei-same-price}, every s-CEEI on the same cake has the same price-measure $P$.
-Hence, every s-CEEI has the same budget set (the subsets $Z\subseteq C$ for which $P(Z)=1$ are the same in every s-CEEI).
-In every CE, all agents attain the maximum utility in their budget sets, which is the same in all s-CEEIs. \end{proof} \begin{remark} \cite{Gale1976Linear} proved that, in any exchange economy with a finite number of goods and linear utilities, the s-CEEI rule is essentially-single-valued.
+Define the \emph{SCEEI division rule} as the rule that selects all allocations $X$ for which $(X,P_X)$ is a SCEEI. \begin{corollary} The SCEEI division rule is essentially-single-valued. \end{corollary} \begin{proof} By Corollary \ref{ceei-same-price}, every SCEEI on the same cake has the same price-measure $P$.
+Hence, every SCEEI has the same budget set (the subsets $Z\subseteq C$ for which $P(Z)=1$ are the same in every SCEEI).
+In every SCE, all agents attain the maximum utility in their budget sets, which is the same in all SCEEIs. \end{proof} \begin{remark} \cite{Gale1976Linear} proved that, in any exchange economy with a finite number of goods and linear utilities, the SCEEI rule is essentially-single-valued.
 Gale's result can be seen as a special case of our Corollary \ref{ceei-single-valued}, since Gale's economy is equivalent to cake-cutting when the cake is piecewise-homogeneous (each homogeneous region in such a cake represents a commodity in Gale's economy). \end{remark}

-\begin{corollary} The s-CEEI division rule is resource-monotonic. \end{corollary} \begin{proof} Suppose a cake $C$ is enlarged, let $C\cup E$ be the enlarged cake and let $(X,P)$, $(Y,Q)$ be the equilibria on $C$ and $C\cup E$, respectively.
+\begin{corollary} The SCEEI division rule is resource-monotonic. \end{corollary} \begin{proof} Suppose a cake $C$ is enlarged, let $C\cup E$ be the enlarged cake and let $(X,P)$, $(Y,Q)$ be the equilibria on $C$ and $C\cup E$, respectively.
 By Lemma \ref{ceei-decreasing-price}, the prices on the original cake $C$ in the new price system ($Q$) are weakly lower than in the old price system ($P$).
 Hence, the budget set under $Q$ contains the budget set under $P$.
 Hence, in the new equilibrium $Y$, all agents can afford the pieces that they had in equilibrium $X$.
-In every CE, all agents attain the maximum utility in their budget sets, which is weakly larger in $Y$ than in $X$. \end{proof}
+In every SCE, all agents attain the maximum utility in their budget sets, which is weakly larger in $Y$ than in $X$. \end{proof}

-\begin{corollary} The s-CEEI division rule is population-monotonic. \end{corollary} \begin{proof} Let$(X,P)$ be a s-CEEI allocation.
+\begin{corollary} The SCEEI division rule is population-monotonic. \end{corollary} \begin{proof} Let$(X,P)$ be a SCEEI allocation.
 Suppose an agent $i$ leaves and abandons his share $X_i$.
-The pair $(X,P)$ still satisfies the CE and EI conditions on the cake $C\setminus X_i$, so it is still a s-CEEI allocation.
+The pair $(X,P)$ still satisfies the SCE and EI conditions on the cake $C\setminus X_i$, so it is still a SCEEI allocation.
 Now, apply the resource-monotonicity (Corollary \ref{ceei-RM}) with $E=X_i$. \end{proof}

 \begin{remark} The CEEI rule was one of the first examples of a division rule which is \emph{not} resource-monotonic \citep{Aumann1974Note} and not population-monotonic \citep{Chichilnisky1987Walrasian}.
 However, as noted later by \cite{Moulin1988}, the examples use complementary products, while the standard cake-cutting model (without connectivity) assumes no complementarities between different parts of the cake. \end{remark}